neumino/neumino.github.io/movies.md

-### Murder at Yellowstone City
+### Gatlopp: Hell of a Game
-*Released on 2022-06-24, vote average 6.1*
+*Released on 2022-06-27, vote average 6.8*

-A former slave who arrives in Yellowstone City, Montana, a desolate former boomtown now on the decline, looking for a place to call home.
-On that same day, a local prospector discovers gold - and is murdered.
+Four friends get together for a nostalgic evening of fun and games after a decade of absence, which takes a dark turn.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/3b1zQDcyPhw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/psSICL1yNV8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>